By Geoffrey D. Ivnik, Esq. | Director of Large Markets, LexisNexis

 Syncing of counsel compensation packages to your firm’s profitability and cash flow may help prevent financial headaches down the road.

-Whether through the addition of new practices or simply by freeing up your firm’s lawyers to handle larger client matters or to increase their marketing efforts, of counsel relationships could help your law firm grow to new heights.
+Whether through the addition of new practices or simply by freeing up your firm’s lawyers to handle larger client matters, of counsel relationships could help your law firm grow to new heights.
 After considering your jurisdiction’s ethical rules regarding of counsel relationships, your firm’s growth strategy, and its financial condition, you may find that the time is right for you to begin bringing on of counsel lawyers.